-Pregnancy, birth and motherhood is one of the most profound, deeply beautiful and intimate experiences a woman can experience yet it is also one of the most physically and emotionally challenging, relentless, demanding and claustrophobic .
-I want to reflect this double sided reality and engage equally with the stress, intensity and un motherhood .
+Pregnancy, birth and motherhood are some of the most profound, deeply beautiful and intimate human experiences and yet it is also some of the most physically and emotionally challenging, relentless and claustrophobic.